LLNL/GridDyn/quickStart.md

 *** No errors detected
 ```

-The others should produce output with several message and a `*** No errors detected` if everything is working properly
+The others should produce output with several message including some labeled warnings and errors and a `*** No errors detected` if everything is working properly.
+The error messages that do show up are from the solver and from which GridDyn can often recover.

 ## running some examples